NetSensors/bluefox/README.md

 # bluefox

 Below are the instructions on how to get your buefox development kit up and running with the provided examples in the bluefox arduino library.
-It covers three main steps.
+It covers four main steps.

 - Installation of the Arduino IDE
 - Installation of the ESP32 board support packages